List of Ohio State Buckeyes football seasons

 The Ohio State Buckeyes college football team competes as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision, representing the Ohio State University in the East Division of the Big Ten Conference.
 Ohio State has played their home games at Ohio Stadium in Columbus, Ohio since 1922.

-The Buckeyes claim eight national championships along with 38 conference championships and ten undefeated seasons (six perfect seasons).
-Ohio State is second among all Big Ten programs in terms of conference championships (38) and has an overall record of 468-171-24 in conference play.
-With 924 wins in over 130 seasons of football, Ohio State ranks Second among all programs in terms of total wins and is First all-time in Winning percentage in the NCAA.
+The Buckeyes claim nine national championships along with 39 conference championships and ten undefeated seasons (six perfect seasons).
+Ohio State is second among all Big Ten programs in terms of conference championships (39) and has an overall record of 468–171–24 in conference play.
+With 946 wins in over 130 seasons of football, Ohio State ranks second among all programs in terms of total wins and is first all-time in winning percentage in the NCAA.

-Football was introduced to the university by George Cole and Alexander S. Lilley in 1890.
-Lilley led the Buckeyes to a record of three wins and five losses over his two seasons as head coach.
+Ohio State students had first formed a football team in 1886 but they received additional guidance in the rules of modern gridiron football in 1887 from Joseph Frederick Firestone, a Columbus, Ohio resident who had previously played football at the Stevens Institute of Technology.
+The Ohio State football team first played in competitive competition on May 3, 1890, against Ohio Wesleyan University.
 Ohio State was a football independent from 1890 to 1901 before joining the Ohio Athletic Conference (OAC) as a charter member in 1902.
 The Buckeyes won two conference championships while members of the OAC and in 1913 became members of the Big Ten Conference.
 The school saw its first real success in football and in the Big Ten under head coach John Wilce, who spent sixteen years at the university and won three conference championships, with a Rose Bowl appearance in 1921.
 Ohio State won two more Big Ten titles under head coach Francis Schmidt and won their first national championship in 1942 under head coach Paul Brown.